lico-n/ZygiskUnityCriwareKeylogger/README.md

 Yes, but it is only tested on 64-bit ldplayer, nox and memu.
 Other emulators might or might not work.
-In case your emulator crashes at startup, please create an issue with logs `adb logcat -s ZygiskUnityCriwareKeylogger` and it should possible to add support.
+In case your emulator crashes at startup, please create an issue with logs `adb logcat -s ZygiskUnityCriwareKeylogger` and it should be possible to add support.

 ## Credits